prince411014/todos-service-assessment/README.md

 🔗 LinkedIn

-💬 Passionate about Cloud Engineering, Automation, and Building Secure Scalable Systems
+💬 Passionate about Cloud Engineering, Automation, and Building Secure, Scalable Systems

 🏁 Outcome

-A fully automated DevSecOps pipeline and infrastructure — showcasing end-to-end delivery, observability, and security-first design.
-Built to demonstrate enterprise-level DevOps and Cloud Security engineering excellence.
+A fully automated DevSecOps pipeline and infrastructure demonstrating secure delivery, observability, and compliance — built to reflect enterprise-grade DevOps and Cloud Security engineering excellence.